Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Floer theory of immersed Lagrangian submanifolds: Review

-Note we consider the family of $n$ dimensional real vector spaces $\lambda_s^{\sigma_1,\sigma_2}(z)$ parametrized by $(s,z) \in S^1 \times \partial Z(R) \cong S^1 \times S^1$. (\ref{form39}) implies that this bundle has nontrivial second Stiefel-Whiteney class.
-Therefore the example given in the proof of \cite[Proposition 8.1.7]{fooobook2} implies that the family index bundle (\ref{form311}) is nontrivial on $S^1$.
+Note that we consider the family of $n$-dimensional real vector spaces $\lambda_s^{\sigma_1,\sigma_2}(z)$ parametrized by~${(s,z) \in S^1 \times \partial Z(R) \cong S^1 \times S^1}$. \eqref{form39} implies that this bundle has nontrivial second Stiefel--Whitney class.
+Therefore, the example given in the proof of \cite[Proposition 8.1.7]{fooobook2} implies that the family index bundle \eqref{form311} is nontrivial on $S^1$.

-(\ref{form3900}) implies that the boundary condition corresponds to a trivial bundle.
-Therefore we can show that the family of index bundle (\ref{form311}) is trivial in this case.
+\eqref{form3900} implies that the boundary condition corresponds to a trivial bundle.
+Therefore, we can show that the family of index bundle \eqref{form311} is trivial in this case.